sribee/stix-pattern-evaluator/README.md

 ## Getting Started
 It is recommended to become familiar with STIX Patterning.
 The [OASIS specification](https://docs.oasis-open.org/cti/stix/v2.1/csprd02/stix-v2.1-csprd02.html) might be overwhelming; to make your life easier, take a look at [New Context's Quick Reference Card](examples/assets/STIX-Patterning-Quick-Reference-Card.pdf).

+There are a few different ways to implement this library.
+Depending on your use case, you may want to use your own [`ComparisonEvaluator`](src/main/java/design/unstructured/stix/evaluator/ComparisonEvaluator.java) or use the built-in evaluator.
+These snippets will, at the very minimum, get you started compiling and evaluating basic STIX patterns.
+For more  examples, take a look at the [examples](examples/) (currently a placeholder) directory.

 This library is available through Maven Central Repository.

 ```xml